 Heating water takes a LOT of energy.
-A household geyser can use up to 40% of a house's electricity.
+A household geyser can use up to 40% or even 50% of a house's electricity.
 Heating a single 200 litre geyser from 15 °C to 60 °C will use over 10 kWh.
 This is about the same amount of energy burnt by a person running a distance of over 100 km at 10 km/hr, or enough energy to watch more than 120 hours of $TV^1$ .

 The more solar panels you have on your roof, the faster the Elon® Smart system will heat your water.
 Typically, the number of panels has been selected to heat water over most of the sunlight hours (from morning to afternoon).
 This will be slower than heating water using grid electricity.
-So you can expect a gradual temperature rise from morning to afternoon.
+So, you can expect a gradual temperature rise from morning to afternoon.

-Average no. of showers per day for different solar PV panel array sizes
+Average no. of showers per day for different solar PV array sizes

-As one would expect, hot water production increases with increase in number of solar panels.
+As one would expect, hot water production increases with increase in size of the solar PV array.
 Keep in mind that these numbers are averages over the year.
-This means that you should expect a lower number in winter and a higher number in summer.
+This means that you should expect lower numbers at certain times of year (for example during winter for the Western Cape & during the rainy season for Gauteng).